Board of Education

 Current term expires: 2025

 Number of terms served and when: Second term

 Profession/day job: Youth Ministry Leader and Community Volunteer

 Relevant degrees/life experience/volunteer activities: Master of Education with a concentration in administration and supervision from National-Louis University; Bachelor of Science in Mathematics and Athletic Training from Elmhurst College; Mathematics Teacher at Naperville North High School, 1992-2000; Education Teacher at North Central College, 1999-2000, Instructor for Mathematics Methods for Elementary School Teachers; Distinguished Educator Nominations; Standard-Bearer School District Process Assessment Design Team Member; K-12 Mathematics Curriculum Committee; Staff Development Leader for technology; Statistical Analysis of IGAP scores; School Improvement Interdisciplinary Design Team; Transportation Cost Analysis for District 203; Curriculum and assessment development; “Those Who Excel” Community Award; Chaired and/or participated in eight Home & School Committees; Initiated and developed Chess Program at Scott School; Initiated and developed Curriculum Connections at Scott School; Committee Chair Boy Scout Troop; Silver Acorn Award in Scouting; Mathematics Tutor; Den Leader Cub Scout Pack and Hiking Club Chair; President of Preschool Parent Board and Advisory Board Member; Award for outstanding contributor to Preschool.

-Parent of District 203 students: Yes, two sons are graduates of Naperville 203 and one son is still at Naperville Central High School.
+Parent of District 203 students: Yes, three sons are graduates of Naperville 203.